-The coronavirus pandemic has already had devastating effects on the economy at large and, on an individual level, it has led to job loss and reduction of hours for many workers around the world.
-Even if the coronavirus’ financial impacts haven’t hit you personally, here’s how to be prepared in case it does — plus how to set up a fund for unexpected future national emergencies.
+The coronavirus pandemic was a prime example of how something unexpected can have devastating effects on the economy at large and on an individual level, too.
+While we all hope the worst of it is over, here’s how to be prepared in case it’s not — plus how to set up a fund for unexpected future national emergencies.

 Why You Need a National Emergency Fund